elasticscale/techtalk-resources/talk/talk.md

 - **December 2018**: Started with ElasticBeanstalk thinking "how hard can it be?"
 - First deployment: *excitement* → confusion → *panic* → eventual success
 - Learned that cloud has **many moving parts**
-- Made costly mistakes (left resources running, underestimated complexity)
+- Made costly mistakes (left resources running, VPN data transfer explosion)
 - Found that step-by-step learning worked better than trying to understand everything
 - Now: Comfortable designing complex infrastructure, but still learning daily